blu3berry-why/Felho_HF4_PictureUpload/README.md

 - Django: Web framework for building web applications in Python.
 - django-storages: Django library for working with various storage backends, including Azure Blob Storage.

----

-This README should give a comprehensive overview of the Django app, its setup, features, and usage instructions.
-Adjustments can be made according to your project's specific details and requirements!